mchliakh/tic-tac-toe/README.md

 # Tic-tac-toe

-A Tic-tac-toe game that never loses
+A Tic-tac-toe game that never loses.

 ## Installation